The lowdown - Trainees (in their own words) on Wedlake Bell LLP

 What you’ll do: Six-month seats in four different practice areas.
 Trainee solicitors are closely supervised but have client contact and responsibility from day one.

-Perks: Pension, health insurance, dental insurance, life assurance, season ticket loan, corporate gym membership, additional holiday scheme, give as you earn, cycle to work scheme.
+Perks: Pension, health insurance, dental insurance, personal health and wellbeing support including virtual GP service, life assurance, season ticket loan, corporate gym membership, additional holiday scheme, give as you earn, cycle to work scheme, employee mortgage advice.

 Sponsorship: LPC funding available, subject to terms and conditions of any offer.